tom-clik/coldlight/_docs/userguide/coldLightmarkdown.md

 ---
 ```

 This information should be placed at the top of the markdown files.
-Any variable defined here will be available as for substitution using `{$varname}` syntax.
+Any variable defined here will be available as for substitution using `{{varname}}` mustache syntax.

 ## Additional data { #additional_attrs}